Drug Possession Lawyer in Charlotte NC

 Clients often ask if paraphernalia is a felony or misdemeanor.
 The charge of Possession of Drug Paraphernalia in North Carolina is a misdemeanor.
 BUT, that paraphernalia itself helps prove the trafficking drug charges, showing that the person possessing the paraphernalia had intent to sell, distribute, or manufacture the drug at issue.

 Exactly what is drug paraphernalia in North Carolina?
-Read the following from
+Read the following: Article 5B.
+Drug Paraphernalia.

 One of the more common legal issues defense lawyers in NC see involves the idea of "actual possession vs constructive possession"of the drugs.
 Actual possession is a bit easier legal concept or criminal charge to understand.
 If they find drugs on your person, in your pocket or within your personal items, law enforcement will say you actually possessed the drugs.